tytydraco/yessleep/out/I_wish_it_was_just_ghosts.md

 "The boy had no name… that's why I couldn't find him, Eve."
 My uncle looked full of remorse.

 I dropped my fork on the table to suppress a desperate cry.
-My son was muffled by my hand, clamping down hard on my mouth.
+My sob was muffled by my hand, clamping down hard on my mouth.

 "You invited it into your life, Eve.
 It's unfortunate, but… these things are hard to get rid of."